Did you know that inflammation in your gums affects your vascular health?

 To learn more about dental hygiene cleanings at out office please visit us here:

-You may want to consider cutting out high caloric snacks between meals and eating less candies.
+You may want to consider cutting out high caloric snacks between meals and eating fewer candies.
 Bacteria in the mouth metabolize sugar in these foods into simple sugars that can lead soften your teeth leading to dental decay.
-An episode of sugar consumption can cause acid state environment around your teeth which can last for last for at about a half hour.
-In other words, if your teeth are exposed to 1 sugar food 3 times daily, your teeth could be exposed to cavity creating acids for and an hour and a half a half diurnally!
+An episode of sugar consumption can cause an acid state environment around your teeth which can last for at about a half-hour.
+In other words, if your teeth are exposed to 1 sugar food 3 times daily, your teeth could be exposed to cavity creating acids for and an hour and a half diurnally!